 This DIY beachy sunburst mirror is one of those ideas that has been in the back of my mind for a very long time.
 And I am thrilled that I finally got it made – and just in time for summer!

 This mirror is totally a product of my preoccupation with repurposing and using what I’ve got.
 When I made my beloved plank wall a few years ago, there were some small scraps of painted wood left over.
 Since then I have used those scraps to make this wooden banner and after cutting out the triangles for the wooden banner, there were still some skinny little triangle scraps left.

 As soon as I saw those skinny triangles, I pictured a sunburst mirror.
 Then a few weeks ago, I was sitting on the couch catching up on Grey’s Anatomy, when I heard a huge crash.
 I immediately thought my three year old was to blame, but both boys were in bed, so I was definitely concerned.
 Two mirrors had fallen off our built-ins.
 They had been leaning on the top shelf for at least a year so why they suddenly fell off when nobody was in the room?
 No idea.
 But they did shatter all over the floor, so I’m pretty glad nobody was around when it happened.
 As I was cleaning up the mess, I was already thinking about how this was the perfect time to make that sunburst mirror I had been thinking of for so long.

 In true Lovely Etc. fashion, I used mostly materials I already had on hand – scraps from our plank wall and a broken mirror.
-But I am assuming nobody else on the planet probably has those exact materials lying around, so luckily you can also buy everything you need.
+But I am assuming nobody else on the planet probably has those exact materials lying around, so luckily you can also buy everything you need inexpensively.

-various paints and stains (see my exact colors in my plank wall post)
+various paints and stains (see the exact colors and process I used in my plank wall post)

 3 feet of rope